-In addition, in the advent of changes in IEEE guidelines for interconnection of Distributed Generation (DG) system and/or changes in system condition (i.e. penetration level of DG on that part of the system), DNCP reserves the right to reevaluate the protection application and require upgrade(s) as it deems necessary at the DNCP, and/or the DG owner end.
-Any upgrades necessary will be assigned according to how the changes impact the DG owners' generation and interconnection to the grid.
+In addition, if changes occur in the IEEE guidelines for the interconnection of a DG system and/or changes occur in system conditions (i.e. penetration level of DG on that part of the system), DNCP reserves the right to re-evaluate the protection application and require upgrade(s) as it deems necessary for DNCP and/or the DG owner.
+Any necessary upgrades will be assigned according to how the changes impact the DG owner's generation and interconnection to the grid.
+In accordance with Article 3 of this Interconnection Agreement, DNCP reserves the right to require the DG owner to remedy any adverse operating conditions at the DG owner's expense, should they occur.